 Rice noodles are most commonly served with other ingredients, which, along with the cooking method, will affect the calorie, fat, protein, carbohydrate and sodium content of the final dish.

 A Low-Fat Carb Choice

-After calcium, phosphorus is the second most abundant mineral in your body.
+After calcium, phosphorus is the second-most abundant mineral in your body.
 Working closely together, these two minerals keep your bones and teeth strong and healthy.
 Phosphorus also assists in filtering out waste in your kidneys, and it helps your body store, process and use energy.
-The recommended dietary allowance, or RDA, for phosphorus is 700 milligrams for adults, including pregnant and breast-feeding women.
-A 2-ounce serving of rice noodles has 87 milligrams of phosphorous, which provides over 12 percent of the RDA for all adults.